-- To reduce the risk of developing associated conditions such as cardiovascular disease or osteoporosis.
+- To reduce the risk of developing associated conditions such as cardiovascular disease or 'thinning' of the bones (osteoporosis).

 Treatment aim 1 - to decrease disease activity and prevent joint damage

 There are a number of medicines called disease-modifying antirheumatic drugs (DMARDs).
 These are medicines that ease symptoms but also reduce the damaging effect of the disease on the joints.
 They work by blocking the way inflammation develops in the joints.
 They do this by blocking certain chemicals involved in the inflammation process.
-DMARDs include: methotrexate, sulfasalazine, gold injections, gold tablets, penicillamine, leflunomide, hydroxychloroquine, azathioprine, ciclosporin, and mycophenolate mofetil (MMF).
-It is these medicines that have improved the prognosis (outlook) in recent years for many people with RA.
+DMARDs include methotrexate, sulfasalazine, sodium aurothiomalate, penicillamine, leflunomide, hydroxychloroquine, azathioprine, ciclosporin and mycophenolate mofetil.
+It is these medicines that have improved the outlook (prognosis) in recent years for many people with RA.

 It is usual to start a DMARD as soon as possible after RA has been diagnosed.
 It is also common practice to use a combination of two or more DMARDs.
 This is commonly methotrexate plus at least one other DMARD.
 In general, the earlier you start DMARDs, the more effective they are likely to be.